Kuwait: A Desert on Fire

 What is it?

-As shown above, Kuwait is a reflection of the devastating effect of war on the Middle East country.
+As shown above, Kuwait reflects the devastating effect of war on the Middle East country.
 Kuwait is not just one picture or image.
 Instead, it’s a series of different images.
 Through it, the world gets to see the damage the war caused in Kuwait.
 More specifically, it shows the Kuwaiti oil fields going up in smoke.
 The images are quite haunting.
 They are bound to force you to take notice and ask yourself tons of questions too.

 Furthermore, the 1991 Kuwaiti War ravaged the country’s landscapes.
 It shows the following: